pangeo-data/pangeo-data.github.io/_posts/2016-11-06-pangeo_data.markdown

 subtitle:   "Building scalable big data geoscience tools"
 date:       2016-11-06 12:00:00
 author:     "Joe Hamman"
-header-img: "img/post-bg-01.jpg"
 ---

+## Motivation

-There are several building crises facing the Atmosphere / Ocean / Climate (AOC) science community:
+There are several building crises facing the Atmosphere / Ocean / Land / Climate (AOC) science community:

 - Big Data: datasets are growing too rapidly and legacy software tools for scientific analysis can't handle them.
 This is a major obstacle to scientific progress.
 - Technology Gap:  a growing gap between the technological sophistication of industry solutions (high) and scientific software (low).